thereyeslab/Smol-FIESTA/docs/documentation.md

 - Segments these by consistent "Bound" label.
 - Calculates MSD curves for each segment based on spot distances between frames.
 - Fits MSD curves to extract D and α.
-- Fit MSD calculations in a gaussian mixture model.
 - Outputs the results (with frame info, state, and fitting values).
 - Generate plots for presenting each population [bound, constrained diffusion, free diffusion] and their MSD distributions.

 ** Logic**
 Iterates through all videos → cells → tracks and subdivides tracks into chunks of 4 frames.
-Within each chunk, segments are further split based on consistent "Bound" state.
+Within each chunk, segments are further split based on a consistent "Bound" state.
 Stores each segment with: Bound state, Start/end frames, (x, y) positions.
 For each consistent-bound segment: Calculates MSD curve and fits using either Brownian-only or anomalous model
 Returns:
 D: diffusion coefficient